Insight-Services-APAC/APAC-Capability-DAI-DbtFabricSparkNb/docs/user_guide/dbt_project_setup.md

 !!!
 Important

-    The ==lakehouse name== must not contain any uppercase characters. ==Lakehouse names== should only consist of lowercase letters, numbers, and underscores.
+When editing the profiles file the ==lakehouse name== and ==log lakehouse== properties must not contain any uppercase characters. ==Lakehouse names== should only consist of lowercase letters, numbers, and underscores.

 ```plaintext title="Example URL"